 Will the FDA publish the test results?
 If so, how often?

 The FDA plans to publish the test results on a quarterly basis.
 Check here as they will be posted at the bottom of this page.

 What is the FDA doing to minimize the impact of its sampling on trade and commerce?

 The FDA is sensitive to the concerns of both domestic firms and importers and strives to provide analytical results to industry as soon as they are available.
-For perishable products, initial results are typically available three to five business days after the laboratory’s receipt of the samples.
-Samples that initially appear positive typically take an additional six to eight days to confirm, depending on the pathogen.
+The FDA will notify all firms of analytical results as soon as possible once sample analysis is complete.

 The FDA began collecting and testing fresh herbs (cilantro, parsley and basil) and processed avocado and guacamole in October 2017.
-These two assignments are anticipated to last about 18 months.
-The information that follows presents the laboratory results through December 31, 2018 as interim figures subject to potential revision.
+These two assignments are anticipated to last about two years.
+The information that follows presents the laboratory results through June 30, 2019, as interim figures subject to potential revision.
 The FDA will publish summary reports of its results (to include final figures and breakdowns of its findings) once the assignments have been completed.
 People who wish to see an example report on the FDA’s food product surveillance sampling can view the agency’s report on its sampling of sprouts.

 The sampling design for each food represents what U.S. consumers are likely to find in the marketplace with respect to product origin (i.e., domestic vs. import).
 Accordingly, the FDA has considered the volume of the target food that is imported and produced domestically, and which countries produce and export the food to the United States.
 The FDA may adjust the number of samples to be collected or the collection timeline based on factors that the agency may encounter during the assignments.